-Hucksters does deep dive OSINT research to find out who is behind a company, product, or brand, and then lists them here.
+Hucksters does deep dive OSINT research to find out who is behind an email spam campaign, online scam, or other fraud, and then lists them here.

 - Adults only.
 We will not index anyone who is currently a minor, no matter what.
 This means under the age of 18 years old for our purposes.
 Likewise, we will not index anything (brands, etc) that you were a part of when you were a minor.
 It simply does not interest us and we want to have clear limits to our database.
 Note: there are very rare exceptions to this, such as when a teenager is part of a highly covered international news story and already has a significant online reputation… still, we will try to limit our index narrowly to the news events involved in making that minor famous, for example a 13 year old murder victim, or 17 year old world-record holder, etc.